Saaappi/HelpMePlay/README.md

 - **Consumables** - If enabled, the Junker subsystem will sell any item of type "Consumable".

 ### Dropdowns
 - **Rarity** - Select a rarity for Junker to filter items.
-Any item with a rarity at or below the chosen threshold will be sold to a merchant. *It's recommended to keep this at the default option, Poor.*
+Any item with a rarity at or below the chosen threshold will be sold to a merchant. *It's recommended to keep this on the default option.*

 ## Commands
 - **<kbd>/hmp confirm</kbd>** - Adds a confirmation message to the addon's table.
 This will allow HelpMePlay to automatically accept the confirmation on the player's behalf.
 If you're not sure what a confirmation is, then please [check this out](https://wow.zamimg.com/uploads/screenshots/normal/962262.png).